 Do this workout without walking to rest.
 The only rest you will receive is during your slower jogging pace.
 Try to catch your breath while you jog.
-Have fun with this one it is tough.
+Have fun with this one; it is tough.

-Another good speed workout is called REPEATS.
+Another good speed workout is called repeats.
 Simply run a certain distance as fast as you can a specified number of times.
-This time you get to walk to recover and catch your breath before the next sprint.
+This time, you get to walk to recover and catch your breath before the next sprint.

 You can try one of the following distances for a challenging workout:

-Mile Repeats - 1 mile x 3-4 (walk 1/4 mile in between) = 3-4 miles
+- Mile repeats: 1 mile x 3-4 (walk a quarter-mile in between) = 3-4 miles

-1/2 Mile Repeats - 1/2 mile x 6 (walk 1/4 mile in between) = 3 miles
+- Half-mile repeats: Half-mile x 6 (walk a quarter-mile in between) = 3 miles

-1/4 Mile Repeats - 1/4 mile repeats x 12 (walk 1/8 mile in between) = 3 miles
+- Quarter-mile repeats: Quarter-mile repeats x 12 (walk an eighth of a mile in between) = 3 miles

-1/8 Mile Repeats - 1/8 mile repeat x 16 (walk 100 yds in between) = 2 miles
+- Eighth-of-a-mile repeats: Eighth-of-a-mile repeat x 16 (walk 100 yards in between) = 2 miles

 Finally, if you have not had enough, you can try mixing shorter jogs and sprints together for a longer period of time.
-This type of training is great for building the speed and endurance needed for any of the PFTs or 5 or 10K races.
-I call them SPRINT / JOGS.
-Simply run about 50 yards as fast as you can then jog 50 yards fairly slow in order to catch your breath.
-I like doing this one where telephone poles line the road so I can just sprint form one telephone pole then jog to the next.
+This type of training is great for building the speed and endurance needed for any of the PFTs or 5K or 10K races.
+I call them sprint/jogs.
+Simply run about 50 yards as fast as you can, then jog 50 yards fairly slowly to catch your breath.
+I like doing this one where telephone poles line the road so I can just sprint from one telephone pole, then jog to the next.

-- for 10, 20, 30 minutes
+- 100-yard sprint/100-yard jog for 10, 20, 30 minutes

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.